ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 - The `getScore` method is used to log the name and score of each student to the console.

 </details>

+## Task 7: Stack Order and setTimeout

 <details>
-<summary> Task 7: Stack Order and setTimeout
-The goal of this task is to understand the execution order in JavaScript, especially how the event loop and the call stack work with `setTimeout`. </summary>
+<summary>The goal of this task is to understand the execution order in JavaScript, especially how the event loop and the call stack work with `setTimeout`. </summary>

 ### Task Description
 1. Write the following commands in the specified order: